Shobthebob/Discord-Weather-Bot/README.md

 - Once the bot is in your server, use the `w!help` command to get started

 ## NOTE
 This bot has not been hosted anywhere yet.
+This has also not been uploaded for invites yet.